ringcentral/ringcentral-chatbot-js/README.md

         - By default, the security group only allows inbound traffic from your current laptop's public IP address
         - AWS Lambda by default cannot access the newly created AWS RDS
         - We need to update security group to allow inbound traffic from `0.0.0.0/0`
+- AWS Lambda and `await` issue
+    - AWS Lambda is stateless and it won't keep a background runner
+    - So if your code is async, DO remember to `await`.
+Otherwise that code will not be executed before Lambda invocation terminates
+    - I forgot to `await`, a weird phenomenon was: whenver I sent a command, I always got reply of last command